-One of the most brilliant pieces of advice I have ever received was given to me as a newly sworn in PCV by our Associate Peace Corps Director, Ms. Elenora Lake.
+One of the most brilliant pieces of advice I have ever received was given to me as a newly sworn in PCV by our Associate Peace Corps Director, Ms. Elnora Lake.
 Her advice?
 “Find Your Bridges.”

-The 1992-3 school year had started and while I lived in the Antiguan village of Willikies, I taught at the Bethesda Post-Primary school, which was about 5 miles away and so I had to catch a ride on the old big yellow school bus, along with numerous students and a number of teachers.
+The 1992-3 school year had started and while I lived in the Antiguan village of Willikies, I taught at the Bethesda Post-Primary School, which was about 5 miles away and so I had to catch a ride on the old big yellow school bus, along with numerous students and a number of teachers.
 Did I mention there was no air conditioning or that the bus was usually packed with children who weren’t using deodorant regularly?
 Another story entirely.
 Anyway, when I would walk to the bus stop in the morning, there were a couple of boys who would give me attitude and I ended up feeling uncomfortable and threatened, trying not to make eye contact when I came upon them on the street and just walking past them without comment.
-When I went to our weekly PC Language Arts Teacher meeting at Antigua’s PC Office and told my story, Elenora’s recommendation was to make friends as quickly as possible with someone local who could act as my translator and a guide in my new environment, someone to hold my hand.
+When I went to our weekly PC Language Arts Teacher meeting at Antigua’s PC Office and told my story, Elnora’s recommendation was to make friends as quickly as possible with someone local who could act as my translator and a guide in my new environment, someone to hold my hand.

 In my first month or two of living in Willikies, I had realized that guys bonded with one another playing football (soccer) or cricket, but women my age bonded at work or church.
 I was a curiosity and the kids in my village found me fascinating, but becoming friends with any of my neighbors who were close to me in age was going to take time.
 So, I reached out to the hippest teacher at my school, Ms. Althea Chambers.